Spring Home Maintenance Checklist 2026

 1. Inspect your roof

-Look for: missing or curled shingles, damaged flashing around vents and chimneys, sagging areas, granules in gutters (sign of shingle wear).
-If you see issues, get a professional assessment — our roofing calculator can help estimate repair vs replacement costs.
+Look for: missing or curled shingles, damaged flashing around vents and chimneys, sagging areas, and granules in gutters (sign of shingle wear).
+If something looks off, get a pro to take a closer look — the roofing calculator can help estimate repair vs replacement.

 2. Clean gutters and downspouts

-Why: Clogged gutters cause water to pool near your foundation, leading to basement leaks, foundation cracks, and landscaping erosion.
-This is one of the highest-ROI maintenance tasks.DIY cost: Free (with a ladder and gloves) Pro cost: $150-$300
+Why: Clogged gutters dump water next to your foundation.
+That leads to basement leaks, foundation cracks, and eroded landscaping.
+Single highest-ROI maintenance task there is.DIY cost: Free (ladder and gloves) Pro cost: $150-$300

-While cleaning, check for: loose gutter brackets, holes or rust, and that downspouts direct water at least 4-6 feet from your foundation.
+While you're up there, check for loose brackets, holes or rust, and make sure the downspouts are carrying water at least 4-6 feet away from the foundation.

 3. Check siding and exterior walls

-Why: Cracks and gaps let water behind your siding, causing rot, mold, and insulation damage that's expensive to fix once established.DIY cost: $20-$50 (caulk and paint) Pro cost: $200-$500 for minor repairs
+Why: Cracks and gaps let water behind the siding.
+Rot, mold, and wrecked insulation follow — all expensive to fix once it starts.DIY cost: $20-$50 (caulk and paint) Pro cost: $200-$500 for minor repairs

-Look for: cracked or warped siding, peeling paint, gaps around windows and doors, staining or discoloration (may indicate water intrusion).
-See our siding cost guide for repair vs replacement pricing.
+Look for: cracked or warped siding, peeling paint, gaps around windows and doors, and stains or discoloration (often a water intrusion sign).
+See the siding cost guide for repair vs replacement.

 4. Inspect the foundation

-Why: New cracks or widening existing cracks can signal structural movement.
-Early detection can mean the difference between a $500 cosmetic repair and a $10,000+ structural fix.DIY cost: Free (visual inspection) Pro cost: $300-$500 for structural engineer evaluation
+Why: New cracks or widening existing cracks can mean structural movement.
+Catch it early and it's a $500 cosmetic repair.
+Miss it and it's $10,000+.DIY cost: Free (visual inspection) Pro cost: $300-$500 for a structural engineer

-Look for: new cracks (especially horizontal cracks, which indicate lateral pressure), cracks wider than 1/4 inch, doors or windows that stick (sign of settling), water stains in basement.
-If you're concerned about a crack, try our photo diagnosis tool.
+Look for: new cracks (especially horizontal cracks, which indicate lateral pressure), cracks wider than 1/4 inch, doors or windows that stick (settling), and water stains in the basement.
+If you're worried about a crack, try the photo diagnosis tool.

 5. Service your AC system

-Why: An HVAC tune-up catches refrigerant leaks, worn parts, and airflow problems before the summer heat arrives.
-According to Energy.gov, regular maintenance keeps your AC running at peak efficiency and prevents up to 95% of breakdowns.DIY cost: $15-$30 (filter change + coil cleaning) Pro cost: $100-$200 for full tune-up
+Why: A tune-up catches refrigerant leaks, worn parts, and airflow issues before the heat hits.
+Per Energy.gov, regular maintenance keeps your AC running efficiently and prevents up to 95% of breakdowns.DIY cost: $15-$30 (filter change + coil cleaning) Pro cost: $100-$200 for a full tune-up

-Do yourself: Change the air filter (every 1-3 months), clear debris from around the outdoor unit (maintain 2 feet of clearance), rinse the outdoor coil with a garden hose.
+Do yourself: Change the air filter (every 1-3 months), clear debris from around the outdoor unit (keep 2 feet of clearance), and rinse the outdoor coil with a garden hose.

-Hire a pro for: Refrigerant level check, electrical connection tightening, thermostat calibration, duct inspection.
-Our HVAC calculator shows full replacement costs if your system is aging.
+Hire a pro for: Refrigerant level check, tightening electrical connections, thermostat calibration, duct inspection.
+If your system is getting old, the HVAC calculator shows full replacement costs.

 6. Test outdoor faucets and irrigation

-Why: Frozen pipes may have cracked over winter without visible leaking.
-Testing them now catches leaks before they cause water damage.DIY cost: Free Pro cost: $150-$300 per faucet repair
+Why: Pipes that froze over winter can crack without leaking visibly.
+Testing now catches leaks before they cause damage.DIY cost: Free Pro cost: $150-$300 per faucet repair

 Turn on each outdoor faucet and check for leaks at the faucet and inside the wall behind it.
-Check irrigation system heads for damage and adjust spray patterns.
+Run through the irrigation system heads for damage and adjust spray patterns.

 7. Power wash exterior surfaces

 Power wash: siding, deck, patio, driveway, walkways, fence.
-Use appropriate pressure settings — too much pressure damages wood and vinyl siding.
+Use the right pressure setting — too much and you'll damage wood and vinyl siding.

 8. Inspect and repair the deck

-Check for: soft or spongy boards (rot), loose railings (safety hazard), popped nails or screws, fading stain.
-See our decking calculator for repair and replacement costs.
+Check for: soft or spongy boards (rot), loose railings (safety hazard), popped nails or screws, and faded stain.
+See the decking calculator for repair and replacement costs, or browse deck builders near you.
+Find contractors in popular cities: Phoenix, Houston, Denver, Atlanta, and Chicago.

 Interior Checklist